Dawoodayaz20/monsters_rolodex2/Notes.md

 So [REACT-App] does all of this for us in the backend with a team of developers working on it.
 [map] function in [REACT] returns us the value of a function iterated over all the items of an array.
-[REACT] needs a unique [key] for items in an array so that when the name or any other attribute gets updated in that array,
+[REACT] needs a unique [key] for items in an array so that when the name or any other attribute gets updated in that array, A [REACT] *class* has three lifecycle methods, *Mounting*, *Updating*, *Unmounting*.
+    * In our [App.js] file, the App class has *componentDidMount* and *render* mehtods, both are lifecycle methods.
+    * These methods allow you to control the component's behaviour and perform specific actions at different stages of its lifecycle.